Jason Ruedy, President, Of The Home Loan Arranger Says Homeowners Struggle As Mortgage Rates Reach Unprecedented Highs

 The time for action is now, and homeowners are counting on the federal Reserve to make the necessary changes”

-- Jason Ruedy DENVER, CO, UNITED STATES, January 28, 2025 /EINPresswire / -- Denver, CO - Jason Ruedy, President and CEO of The Home Loan Arranger, a top mortgage lender, states that the increasing cost of living is putting significant pressure on Colorado homeowners.
+- Jason Ruedy SAN DIEGO , CA, UNITED STATES, January 28, 2025 /EINPresswire / -- San Diego, CA - Jason Ruedy, President and CEO of The Home Loan Arranger, a top mortgage lender, states that the increasing cost of living is putting significant pressure on San Diego homeowners.
 With mortgage rates at an all-time high, homeowners are struggling to keep up with the increasing expenses of daily life.
 From high inflation to rising insurance, real estate taxes, gas, and electric prices, homeowners are paying the price and desperately need a break.
 Ruedy suggests that Federal Reserve Chairman Jerome Powell could address elevated mortgage rates by having the government purchase mortgage-backed securities.
 This action could result in a decrease in the 10-year yield on Treasury bonds, subsequently lowering mortgage rates.

 According to recent data, the average mortgage rate slips below 7%, falling for first time in 5 weeks.
 Higher mortgage rates have been a major burden for homeowners, who are already facing financial challenges due to the rising cost of living.
 Many are now forced to use their hard-earned equity to consolidate debt, further adding to their financial strain.
 Ruedy indicates that the cash-out refinance option is highly sought after by homeowners looking to merge their debts into a more manageable monthly payment.
 This product is also offered for Conventional , FHA , and VA home loans, according to Ruedy.